 The Little Blues also they showed offensive resilience as they did in the 1959 championship game.

 Trailing 7-4 in the bottom of the seventh inning, Ligon scored four times to take an 8-7 win over Spindale Carver at Raleigh’s Chavis Park.

 Ligon wasn’t the only team to win with outstanding efforts.

 In back-to-back years, Wilmington Williston and Greensboro Dudley got shutout pitching – or better.

 Lewis Baptist struck out 18 for Williston in an 8-0 win over Asheville Stephens-Lee in the 1963 title game and Al McGibbony was even better in 1964 for Dudley in an 11-0 win over Fayetteville E.E.
 Smith by throwing a no-hitter with nine strikeouts.

-Five NCHSAC alumni did make the major leagues, though only Wilmington Williston’s Sam Bowens played baseball for his school.
+Eleven NCHSAC alumni did make the major leagues, though only Wilmington Williston’s Sam Bowens, Goldsboro Dillard’s George Altman, Winton Brown’s Sherman Jones, Graham Central’s Jim Holt and Snow Hill’s Jim Ray Hart played baseball for their schools.

 Bowens, a football, basketball and baseball star in high school, also played those three sports at Tennessee State.
 Also during his time at Tennessee State, Bowens was a member of three straight NAIA national championship teams under legendary coach John McLendon that featured eventual NBA champion and Naismith Hall of Famer Dick Barnett.